 DIY Sinus Relief Shower Melts

 The Holiday season is so magical.
 Everyone is decorating and singing and loving life!
 Unfortunately, they are also spreading germs and sickness.
-It just goes with the cold weather as it comes in which is why these DIY shower melts come is handy.
+It just goes hand in hand with the cold weather as it comes in, which is why these DIY shower melts come is handy.

 I love menthol stuff!
 It is great to rub into my kids feet and chest before bed to help open up their noses at night while trying to breath.
 Sure you can buy some at the store but, I like to make my own.

-The steam from the shower and vapors from the melt aways help open you up your nose and lungs to help clear you out.
+The steam from the shower and vapors from the shower bombs help open a stuffy nose and help clear out lungs.
 When I made these, my down stairs smelled fantastic all day.
 I’d leave the room and come back and it would re-open up my nose.